 2. Notify graders about late submissions: If enabled, graders (usually teachers) receive a message whenever a student submits an assignment late.

-3. Default setting for “Notify students”: Set the default value for the "Notify students" checkbox on the grading form.
+3. Default setting for “Notify students”: Sets the default value for the "Notify students" checkbox on the grading form.

 Grade:

-2. Grading Method: Choose the advanced grading method for calculating grades in the given context.
+2. Grading method: Choose the advanced grading method for calculating grades in the given context.
 To disable advanced grading and switch back to the default grading mechanism, choose 'Simple direct grading'.

-3. Grade category: This setting controls the category in which this activity's grades are placed in the gradebook.
+3. Grade category: This setting controls the category in which this activity's grades are placed in the gradebook

-4. Grade to pass: This setting determines the minimum grade required to pass.
+4. Grade to pass: This setting determines the minimum grade required to pass

-6. Use marking workflow: If enabled, marks will go through a series of workflow stages before being released to students.
+7. Use marking workflow: If enabled, marks will go through a series of workflow stages before being released to students.
 This allows for multiple rounds of marking and allows marks to be released to all students at the same time.

 Common module settings: